MolBIFFM/diana/README.md

 ]
 ```
 The table column reporting modification sites of measurements, according to
-which they are sorted.
-If an entry contains less positions than measurements,
+which they are ordered.
+If an entry contains fewer positions than measurements,
 missing modification sites are substituted by 0.
 If an entry contains more
-positions than measurements, only as many as there are measurements are used in
+positions than measurements, only as many leading entries as there are
-order of the entry.
+measurements are used.

 ```json
 [